ArcNLET-Py/ArcNLET-Py/docs/UserManual/loadestimation.rst

    modified.
 Only point feature layers whose names have the “\_info” suffix are shown in the dropdown menu.

--  **Input Plumes P info (Point):** The auxiliary info file for phosphorus associated with the plumes raster calculated by the transport module.
+-  :raw-html:`<strong>Input Plumes PO<sub>4</sub> info (Point):</strong>` The auxiliary info
+   file for phosphorus associated with the plumes raster calculated by the transport module.
    The information contained in the attribute table of this file should not be manually modified.

 Options and Parameters
 ----------------------